Projects

 Project Description

-Caesars Bay Plaza is comprised of three separate pile-supported structures over the water with cast-in place girders supporting precast floor panels with a topping slab.
+A coastal shopping Plaza is comprised of three separate pile-supported structures over the water with cast-in place girders supporting precast floor panels with a topping slab.
 It is believed that the buildings were built during the late 1950’s or early 1960’s.
 The plaza is located near the mouth of the Hudson River and is directly exposed to a marine environment.
 Over the years the structure has undergone multiple repair events due to the severe exposure.
-As part of an extensive foundation repair project conducted during 2015 to 2016, VCS was engaged to design an impressed current cathodic protection system and perform installation quality control and commissioning testing.
+As part of an extensive foundation repair project conducted during 2015 to 2016, VCS was engaged to design an impressed current cathodic protection (ICCP) system and perform installation quality control and commissioning testing.

 Project Methodology